OBF/obf-docs/code-of-conduct/CODE_OF_CONDUCT.md

 ### 2.3 OBF Code of Conduct Committee

 The volunteer members designated and approved by the OBF Board will be responsible for enforcing the Code of Conduct.
-Any voting members of the OBF community including the liaisons from the OBF Board can volunteer to sit in the Code of Conduct committee.They will be required to attend a training workshop on Code of Conduct report handling and enforcement as part of the onboarding process.
+Any voting members of the OBF community including the liaisons from the OBF Board can volunteer to sit in the Code of Conduct committee.
+They will be required to attend a training workshop on Code of Conduct report handling and enforcement as part of the onboarding process.
 We seek to build a larger committee including members outside of the OBF Board.
 Please contact the OBF board to express your interest to join this committee.
 The current members are listed in the OBF Code of Conduct document.

 Reports to the Code of Conduct Committee should be made by emailing <dedicated Code of Conduct email>.
 All reports will be reviewed by the Code of Conduct Committee and will be kept confidential.
 Reports made to ombudsperson (email: <ombudsperson’s email>) will not be shared with the committee unless agreed with the reporters.

-### 2.4 Expected behavior
+### 2.4 Expected Behavior

 All participants in our events and communications are expected to show respect and courtesy to others.
 All interactions should be professional regardless of platform: either online or in-person.
 In order to foster a positive and professional learning environment we encourage the following kinds of behaviors in all OBF events and platforms: